TabbycatDebate/tabbycat/docs/features/data-entry.rst

 For tournaments that require it, there is a "ballot checkin" page that can be used to record the arrival of ballots to the tab room.
 When there's a missing ballot, it can help establish whether the ballot never made it to the tab room, or whether it's probably floating around in the room forgotten.
 Also, it can help enforce early checks that panels return the correct number of ballots to the room.

-To get to the ballot checkin, click the relevant round at the top right of the Tabbycat admin interface, and then click "Ballot checkin".
+To get to the ballot checkin, click the relevant round in the menu of the admin interface, and then click "Results" and then "Ballot checkin".
 This requires superuser privileges.

 There's no adverse effect from not using the ballot checkin.
 Data enterers will still be able to enter and confirmed ballots, even if not checked in.